jniemann66/ferocious/readme.md

 **Autoblank** (only active when dithering is activated).
 Causes dither to be switched-off whenever digital silence is encountered in the source material.

+**Converter Type: Linear Phase, or Minimum Phase**

+A whole book could be written about this, but to keep it short:

+Linear phase:

+- Symmetrical impulse response
+- No phase distortion
+- Higher Latency (delay)
+- Creates Pre- and Post- ringing

+Minimum phase:

+- Asymmetrical impulse response
+- Introduces phase distortion
+- Minimal latency (delay)
+- Creates Post-ringing only

+The "standard" (ie more common) type of Finite Impulse Response filter used in applications such as this is the Linear Phase filter.
+If you are in doubt about which one to use, then it is advisable to stay with linear phase.

+Here are some actual examples of impulse responses, showing the difference between Linear Phase and Minimum Phase.
+These were obtained by resampling a single-sample pulse (click) from 96kHz down to 48kHz:

 **Double-Precision** Causes all processing calculations to be performed in 64-bit double-precision.
 (By default, 32-bit single precision is used).